-ii.
+b.
 History of Hair Relaxers in America

-- 23. In its natural or virgin state, afro-hair texture is characterized by coily, springing, zigzag, and s-curve curl patters; as well as its density, fullness, texture, and feel. - 24.
-Afro-textured hair "naturally grows up and out." - 25.
+- 27. In its natural or virgin state, afro-hair texture is characterized by coily, springing, zigzag, and s-curve curl patters; as well as its density, fullness, texture, and feel. - 28.
+Afro-textured hair "naturally grows up and out." - 29.
 In Africa, hair was seen as a source of personal and spiritual power.
 As the highest point of the body and "most elevated part of the body, some communities believe[d] [their hair] connected them with the divine."
 For some, hair was the "conduit for spiritual interaction with God."
-5 - 26.
-African hairstyles were also status symbols reflecting one's "marital status, age, religion, and rank in society" and one's tribe.
-Warriors, kings, and queens wore braids to show their ranking in society.
-The Wolof tribe in West Africa, wore braided styles when they went to war. - 27.
-Most styling was extremely intricate and involved days of labor.
-Everyone though engaged in this process as "only the mad and mourning did not do their hair."